trstringer/trstringer.github.io/_posts/2020-06-15-why-feature-flags-are-great.md

 ## Enabling and disabling is just configuration

-When your new feature's code has been living in production, you will of course be ready at some point to start directing user traffic to it (more details on that in the next point).
+When your new feature's code has been living in production, you will be ready at some point to start directing user traffic to it (more details on that in the next point).
 The really great thing about lighting up code behind a feature flag is that it is a simple matter of flipping the switch (which typically looks like a single line of configuration).

 And conversely, if (and when) your feature has negative impact and you need to get back to the last known good state, it is *much* easier to rollback a single line configuration option, instead of ripping out a massive feature that spans a large part of the codebase.